RobotLocomotion/drake/examples/multibody/rolling_sphere/README.md

   - "hybrid": modeled as a contact surface where possible, and as a point. pair otherwise.
 More formally known as "hydroelastic callback with fallback".
+  - "analytic": In this case a system external to `MultibodyPlant`, `AnalyticHydroelasticModel`, computes an analytic approximation of the hydroelastic forces between the sphere and the half-space.
+Please refer to the system `AnalyticHydroelasticModel` in the source file for further details.
+    This mode is meant to serve several purposes:
+      1. To semi-analytically verify Drake's implementation of the hydroelastic model.
+      2. To provide the lowest performance bar for Drake's implementation, given both the contact query and force computation are considerably simpler for the analytic case.
+      3. To asses the effect of mesh refinement.
+While hydroelastics uses a tessellated approximation of the geometry, the analytic formulation uses the true smooth geometry and pressure fields.

 The "hydroelastic" model doesn't support all combinations of geometries and compliance types.
 There are some types of geometries that cannot yet be given a